cantis/CoinPurse/db_notes.md

 Iniatize migrations: `$ flask db init`
 Add a new migration: `$ flask db migrate -m "migration name"`
 Execute migration update: `$ flask db upgrade`

+*Note: If we create the datbase using the create_all then the migration process won't recognise the changes, the db has to be 'behind' the current state.*